Refactor Like a Superhero

-In this talk, I want to share technics and heuristics I use to refactor code efficiently and what buzzwords from the software development world I think are the most useful.
+In this talk, I want to share techniques and heuristics I use to refactor code efficiently and what buzzwords from the software development world I think are the most useful.

 We will discuss what refactoring is, what its benefits are for development and for the business, how to search for issues with your code, and how to fix them.